Where Dylann Roof killed, a search for answers

 - Roof had been sentenced to die hours before

-Charleston, South Carolina (CNN)In same room where Dylann Roof killed nine church members, the pastor stopped during Wednesday night's Bible study to tell a joke.
+Charleston, South Carolina (CNN)In the same room where Dylann Roof killed nine church members, the pastor stopped during Wednesday night's Bible study to tell a joke.

 "One day, deacons are walking into church and they see Satan outside crying.
 They asked, 'Why are you crying?' " the Rev. Eric S. C. Manning said in the basement of Emanuel African Methodist Episcopal Church.